Finding childcare

 Childminder

-Childminders are self-employed childcare professionals working in their own home.
+Childminders are self-employed childcare professionals working in their own home or from non-domestic premises.
 They can care for children of any age but only up to six children under 8.

 Crèche